 The seller's solicitor ought to start this process before a buyer has even been found, as these details can take weeks to collect if it is difficult to contact the landlord or managing agent.

 Will I need a conveyancing solicitor if I am remortgaging my Street property?

 The Bank of England base rate is currently 0.75% (Feb 2019).
 A proactive conveyancing solicitor in Street should be able to complete the conveyancing quickly and get you onto your new rate without delay.

-Our conveyancing solicitors are on the panel for all major lenders, so whether you are you are moving to a flexible mortgage with Birmingham Midshires or to a capped-rate mortgage with the Yorkshire Building Society, we can help.
+Conveyancing solicitors on the panel for every major lender - so whether you are you are moving to a flexible mortgage with Birmingham Midshires or to a capped-rate mortgage with the Yorkshire Building Society, we can help.